sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 ### 2.1 - Genome assembly with hifiasm

-You should create a folder where your results will be created and then run the assembler.
+Create a folder where your results will be stored and then run the assembler:

     cd /home/training/assembly/workdir/
     mkdir idEriArbu1.hifiasm